timpile/blog-articles/static-sites-access-denied.md

 # How to Fix Access Denied Error for S3 React Static Site

+So you've got your statically hosted S3 site up and running with React.js and React Router - exciting!
+You click around to your sexy new site admiring your brilliant work.
+Everything looks great, as expected.
+Until you refresh the page and get this...

 ```xml
 This XML file does not appear to have any style information associated with it.
 The document tree is shown below.
 <Error>